industrial Net Lease

 Net leases also dictate who will pay for operating and capital costs associated with the property.
 These typically fall into one of three primary categories:

-Operating expenses including utilities, cleaning, landscaping, snow removal, among other day to day operating costs necessary to run a tenant’s business in the facility.
+- Operating expenses include utilities, cleaning, landscaping, snow removal, and other day-to-day operating costs necessary to run a tenant’s business in the facility.

-Maintenance, repairs and capital expenditures can include both recurring property maintenance costs, repairs, such as fixing a leak in a roof, or capital expenditures, such as replacing the parking surface or the roof membrane.
+- Maintenance, repairs and capital expenditures can include both recurring property maintenance costs, repairs, such as fixing a leak in a roof, or capital expenditures, such as replacing the parking surface or the roof mebrane.

 Regardless of lease type, owners maintain title to the property and must pay to service any loans that are tied to the asset.